Skip to main content

 Sammlung Panza (II), Kunsthalle Düsseldorf

-‘New Works of Contemporary Art & Music’, Fruit Market Gallery, Edinburgh
+‘New Works of Contemporary Art & Music’, Fruit Market Gallery, Edinburgh, UK

 Orchard Gallery, Londonderry, Northern Ireland